LilyTao123/ny_taxi_etl_airflow_spark_gcp/airflow/problem_solved.md

 4. to utilise spark: solved: airflow version and python version, forgot to add JAVE_HOME

 Need to do
-1. add unique row ID
+1. split green and yellow to 2 tables
-2. passenger count
+2. create delta (change-based) extraction in airflow